What causes melasma?

 -

 Hydroquinone: This is the most commonly prescribed depigmenting agent for melasma.
 It inhibits the enzyme responsible for melanin production.
-Concentrations vary and may require a prescription.
+Concentrations vary and may require a medical prescription.

 -